Houston Dash: Ownership and team management

 On January 3, 2025, the Dash then announced Fabrice Gautrat as the team's new head coach, their tenth overall.
 Gautrat spent the 2023 and 2024 NWSL seasons as an assistant coach at the North Carolina Courage.
+On September 13, 2026, the Dash announced Gautrat's firing (along with Twila Kilgore as technical director); Jaime Frias was appointed as interim head coach for the rest of the season.

 Shell Energy Stadium is the current home of the Houston Dash and Dynamo.

 Shell Energy Stadium

 The Dash play their games at Shell Energy Stadium, formerly known as BBVA Stadium, which opened in May 2012, and features a 20,656-seat capacity.
 For the team's inaugural season, 7,000 seats in the lower seating bowl are available for home games.
 When the stadium opened in 2012, it became the first soccer-specific stadium in Major League Soccer located in a city's downtown district.

 On June 22, 2022, Houston Dynamo Football Club (HDFC) announced plans for major upgrades to Shell Energy Stadium.
 The renovation project began immediately following the conclusion of the 2022 MLS and NWSL seasons and was ready in time for the 2023 season.
 The project was headlined by the installation of all-new mesh seats throughout the entire seating bowl and made Shell Energy Stadium the first soccer-specific stadium in America with mesh seating throughout the building.
 A portion of the east side of the stadium was reconfigured to create a new club area.
 The East Club, includes the three centermost sections of the east sideline lower level and hold a capacity of 824 guests.

 The East Club features nine loge boxes, which offer individuals and companies the opportunity to entertain guests.

 Aside from Major League Soccer, National Women's Soccer League and international soccer matches, the stadium also hosts Texas Southern University football, concerts, and much more.
 With its downtown location, the stadium is now a part of a true Stadium District, which features Minute Maid Park and Toyota Center, as well as other amenities and attractions such as the George R. Brown Convention Center, the Hilton Americas, Discovery Green, and Houston Pavilions.

 On June 13, 2019, it was announced that BBVA Compass Stadium was changing its name to BBVA Stadium following the sponsor's rebrand.

 During the second half of the 2021 season, BBVA Stadium was rebranded as PNC Stadium following PNC Financial Services' acquisition of BBVA USA in June 2021.

 On January 17, 2023, PNC Stadium became Shell Energy Stadium following Shell Energy and the Dynamo agreeing on a stadium naming rights deal reportedly worth $40 million over 8 years.

 Houston Sports Park is the official training facility of the Houston Dash.